Ohio Republican Gov. DeWine faces test of far right's sway - NewsBreak

 Ohio Republican Gov. DeWine faces test of far right's sway

-TOLEDO, Ohio — (AP) — Republican Gov. Mike DeWine's performance in the state's primary Tuesday will provide a gauge of just how far to the right his party has shifted under the influence of former President Donald Trump.
+Republican Gov. Mike DeWine 's performance in the state's primary Tuesday will provide a gauge of just how far to the right his party has shifted under the influence of former President Donald Trump .

 DeWine, a veteran politician who easily won the state's top office four years ago, is facing a revolt in some corners of Ohio after enraging the GOP faithful with aggressive stay-at-home mandates, business shutdowns and curfews during the pandemic.